North Carolina is best known as the Tar Heel State, but many are familiar with other famous North Carolinian fun facts.

 Like the number of fun things to do, see, and eat: the Outer Banks, the Blue Ridge Mountains, NASCAR, college basketball, and BBQ just to name a few.

-US News ranks The Tar Heel State 23rd in public safety.
+But what parts are the safest to live?
+We ranked The Tar Heel State 28th in public safety.
 The Tar Heels like to think that Barney Fife had something to do with that.
 However, while not every city in North Carolina can be compared to Mayberry, there is a lot of competition.

 What city is the safest place to live in North Carolina for 2019?
 Well according to the FBI data we crunched, Pinehurst is the safest place to live in North Carolina if you care about low crime.